Physical Therapy

 Shadowing/Observation

 Most PT schools require at least 20-50 hours of shadowing with a licensed physical therapist.
-Medical University of South Carolina (MUSC) requires 40 hours.
+For example, the Medical University of South Carolina (MUSC) requires 40 hours.
 Always check the schools you are most interested in applying to for the most current requirements.

 View Catalog Course Descriptions -